sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ![Login Flow](https://user-images.githubusercontent.com/77672713/126627507-072a056c-de27-4764-9e5b-03d871da2438.png)

-#### Maintaining the daily active users
+#### Maintaining the activity of the users

-Whenever a user logins in to the system we make entry in the active_users table marking the users login time and his details.
+Whenever a user logins in to the system we make an entry in the login_activity table marking the users login time and his details.
+The login type can be "ACCESS","RELOGIN","LOGOUT" based on the action taken by the user.
+This way a track can be maintained.
+Api to fetch daily/monthly active users is available that gives a list of active users for the provided date range based on users selection.
 The actor field is configurable.
-The dafault value is user.id but can be changed by binding the appropriate `User` field to `AuthServiceBindings.ActorIdKey`.
+The dafault value is user.id but can be changed by binding the appropriate field to `AuthServiceBindings.ActorIdKey`.

 ```typescript
 this.application.bind(AuthServiceBindings.ActorIdKey).to('id');